 Squinting to see clearly

 Nearsightedness is an increasingly common problem.
 More than four out of every 10 people in America are now nearsighted, according to the National Institutes of Health (NIH).

 Nearsightedness symptoms in children

 Nearsightedness often begins in childhood, and it’s important to have it diagnosed as early as possible.
 In addition to prescription eyeglasses, an eye doctor can suggest a treatment plan to minimize the risk of high myopia later in life.

 It can be harder for children to recognize that something is wrong with their eyesight, so myopia symptoms in children are slightly different than the symptoms in adults.

 Parents should be mindful of nearsightedness symptoms like:

 Sitting closer to objects like TV screens or classroom boards

 Being less aware (or completely unaware) of distant objects

-Myopia generally stabilizes by age 20, but it can continue to progress in early adulthood.
+Children who are nearsighted should have regular eye exams to help maintain healthy vision during their school years.
+Myopia generally stabilizes sometime before age 20, but it can continue to progress in early adulthood.